Ambisonics: Compressed distribution

 To effectively distribute Ambisonic data to non-professionals, lossy compression is desired to keep the data size acceptable.
 However, simple multi-mono compression is not sufficient, as lossy compression tends to destroy phase information and thus degrade localization in the form of spatial reduction, blur, and phantom source.
-Reduction of redundancy among channels is desired, not only to enhance compression, but also to reduce the risk of dicernable phase errors.
+Reduction of redundancy among channels is desired, not only to enhance compression, but also to reduce the risk of discernable phase errors.
 (It is also possible to use post-processing to hide the artifacts.)

 As with mid-side joint stereo encoding, a static matrixing scheme (as in Opus) is usable for first-order ambisonics, but not optimal in case of multiple sources.
 A number of schemes such as DirAC use a scheme similar to parametric stereo, where a downmixed signal is encoded, the principal direction recorded, and some description of ambiance added.
 MPEG-H 3D Audio, drawing on some work from MPEG Surround, extends the concept to handle multiple sources.
 MPEG-H uses principal component analysis to determine the main sources and then encodes a multi-mono signal corresponding to the principal directions.
 These parametric methods provide good quality, so long as they take good care in smoothing sound directions among frames.
 PCA/SVD is applicable for first-order as well as high-order ambisonics input.